ddeveloper72/Angular-Handling-Forms-pt2/README.md

 Try using the special names Anna or Chris which are set programmatically as invalid names to verify the operation of the reactive form.

+The email address test@test.com has also been restricted.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.